ttsunion/Deep-Expression/README.md

 Because none of them gave up traditional audio preprocessing, like MFCC.
 But I was always wandering why can't we get kernals of MFCC through backpropagation?

 Therefore, I wanna to open up Deep Express framework, to synthesis audio signals from text directly.

+In previous frameworks, people tended to normalized wave data, and may eventually loss of sound rhythm.
+In Deep Express, I am planning to training my model using 16 bit intergers directly.

+This project is under development...............